Details of service pension and services managed by Veterans UK.

 (Additional options may be added for specific incidents/scenarios)

-Having selected an option the caller will be routed to an appropriate agent who will ask what the query/problem is; carry out an identification and verification process and take appropriate further action.
+The caller will be routed to an appropriate agent who will ask what the query/problem is; carry out an identification and verification process and take appropriate further action.